-A dual-host system consists of two systems in a DSSI VAXcluster sharing their DSSI devices through a Digital Storage Systems Interconnect (DSSI) bus.
-Each system can have direct access to any of the devices in either system; this can include a shared common system disk.
+A dual-host system consists of two systems in a VAXcluster sharing their ISEs through a Digital Storage Systems Interconnect (DSSI) bus.
+Each system can have direct access to any of the ISEs in either system; this can include a shared common system disk.

-The primary application for such a configuration is a DSSI VAXcluster system.
+The primary application for such a configuration is a VAXcluster system.
 The simplest dual-host configuration, for example, is to configure one system disk to be used as the system disk by both systems.
-The system disk physically resides in one enclosure, however, both systems have equal access to the system disk and to any other DSSI mass storage device in either enclosure.
+The system disk physically resides in one enclosure; however, both systems have equal access to the system disk and to any other DSSI mass storage device in either enclosure over a common DSSI bus.